Mikaela/mikaela.github.io/n/essentialsoftware.md

   features.
 I wasn't sure whether to include it here, but I do autostart it most of the time...
 - HeroicGames supports GOG and Epic Games (and Amazon)
+- NextCloud is selfhosted Google/Office/whatever suite and the desktop client is kind of Dropbox.
+- Blanket gives nice sounds for e.g. focusing, white and nature noise inclued
 - Steam needs no explanation
 - Proton GE is improved version of Proton, the WINE based compatibility layer for playing Windows games and probably needs no introduction either
 - Shortwave is Radio Browser using Internet Radio app and woof approves having it at paw
+- Dino is a modern XMPP client
+- Gearlever makes appimages less annoying a bit
+- Syncthing-gtk is a GUI for syncthing providing desktop notifications without browser.
 - Spread the love of Fedora Kinoite by having Fedora Imagewriter!
 - ProtonUp allows downloading newer versions of Proton including Proton GE, in flatpaks it's mainly useful for either SteamOS users or Heroic Games which might actually have its integrated manager...
+- Briar is a P2P messenger using Tor or LAN, no bluetooth on desktop yet?
+- LibreOffice is world-famous office suite and Voikko Finnish spellchecking support
 - pavucontrol is the volume manager and needs no introduction especially if one looks at it
+- Signal is E2EE messenger
+- Halloy is a modern IRC client
+- Telegram is a common chat-app although not that secure
 - Tor Browser just must exist everywhere just in case!
 - Firefox is the last major non-Chromium web browser and while installed by default, it may not survive `flatpak uninstall --all`.
 - VLC is a world-famous media player supporting ~everything and the flathub apparently bundles libdvdcss having the capacity to play DVDs.
+- Nheko nightly is simply the best Matrix client

 #### Pay attention